cs2901/yape-bcp-project-yapespots/documentation/user_guide/user_guide.md

 - As user, I can share Yape spots with my contacts so that I can set up meetings.
   - Conditions:
     - Share on social media
-    - Open Yape spot on Yape, Uber, Maps, etc.
+    - Open Yape spot's shared link on Yape, Uber, Maps, etc.

 ##### 6.1.1 Out of Scope